 - Keep in mind that you may want to add in more members over time.
 If there are options that everyone in your founders group is okay with, leave them for a later decision instead of deleting them.

 - Share with each other your “deal breakers” sections in case some haven’t read that section of others’ profiles.
 If you still feel like there’s enuf compatibility, at least you’ll be aware of some challenges to come.
-You may want to have an initial meeting to see if you can get some potential compromises or win-win solutions worked out.
+You may want to have an initial meeting to talk about the issues that are most likely to be a point of disagreement.
+This will help you see if you can get some potential compromises or win-win solutions worked out.
 This may fragment the group a bit, as some may be compatible with the coordinator but not with each other.
 Better to know this early on, even tho it can feel disappointing.
+It will help you spend your time getting to know people who are more likely a good fit.

 - If you start with the visioning process, which is described as part of creating the vision statement, this sets a good foundation for those who have compatible vision.
 If one or more of the members has a different vision, it’s best for them to recognize that before spending too much time with the group.

 - Check out our page on roles for founder’s group members.
-Once you have these roles taken on by your group members, leading the team in a discussion of the topics covered in the templates can be the responsibility of the member whose role is closely involved with a topic.
+Once you have these roles taken on by your group members, the member whose role is closely involved with the topics covered in the sections below can lead the team in that discussion.

 - In as much detail as you have agreed on, write up the preferences of your group regarding the various topics.
 This will help you communicate with others whether they’re likely a fit or not.

-- As your leadership team gets more clear on your agreements, the ICmatch member who is the group coordinator (and others if they choose to) could adjust their personal profile responses to match the group agreements.
-This will also save the members and especially the coordinator time, because you won’t be matching up with and reviewing profiles of people who aren’t a good fit with the group decisions.
+- As your founders team gets more clear on your agreements, the ICmatch member who is the group coordinator (and others if they choose to) could adjust their personal profile responses to match the group agreements.
+This will also save the members and especially the coordinator time, because the leadership team won’t be matching up with and reviewing profiles of people who aren’t a good fit with the group decisions.
 People who are a good match will inquire about joining your group, while others will be able to determine whether they’re a good fit, with little or no need to correspond.

 Guide to number of members in your founder’s group